By Ann Young 6 days ago Camera & Lenses

 |Check PRICE →|

-As you already know, the lens in a bridge camera is not interchangeable.
+As you already know, the lens in a bridge camera for street photography and other genres is not interchangeable.
 Nevertheless, zooming features make it truly the best zoom camera since extra lenses are not required.
 Being equipped with wide-angle lenses (24 mm or 28 mm), it extends to nearly 1200 mm when zooming the lens to the maximum limit.

 Moreover, the focal length is equivalent to 500 mm and 1000 mm.
 I can’t agree more that you won’t find such an impressive lens among DSLRs at cheap prices.

-Owners of superzoom bridge cameras take pictures with the assistance of the LCD screen or the electronic viewfinder since the optical viewfinder is not available.
+Owners of superzoom bridge cameras for wildlife photography take pictures with the assistance of the LCD screen or the electronic viewfinder since the optical viewfinder is not available.
 Sometimes, the most compact bridge cameras lack the EVF as well.

 In other words, you should use the optical viewfinder, if anything, and count on the LCD screen to settle the camera lens.
 Users snap the picture based on the image preview seen on the screen.